Growing the firecracker vine (Ipomoea lobata), makes a relatively easy task.

-Early morning sun rays may harm your plants while on the other hand, the late afternoon to early evening sun gives the best benefits.
+Early morning sun rays may harm your plants, while late afternoon to early evening sun gives the best benefits.

 In case the midday sun is unavoidable, care for your plant by protecting it from those harsh rays.

 - The firecracker plant requires a fairly humid atmosphere to thrive due to its tropical nature.
-It is advisable that you mist the leaves of the plants on a daily basis especially when the weather is sunny.
+You should mist the leaves of the plants daily, especially when the weather is sunny.
 Avoid misting in the gloomy conditions of winter and on cold and cloudy days so as not to tamper with the temperature.

 - Groom your firecracker plant regularly.
-The climbing stems of the firecracker plant can go through approximately 20 to 32 inches (more than one foot tall) of growth per year and so you will have to ensure that this growth is maintained.
+The climbing stems of the firecracker plant can go through approximately 20″ to 32″ inches (more than one foot tall) of growth per year, so you will have to ensure that this growth is maintained.
 Allowing the vines to grow up a trellis makes for a handsome specimen.

 - Firecracker vines require a substantial amount of water.
 Be very careful not to give it too much water.
-Watering excessively will lead to waterlogged soil, which causes the roots to rot.
+Excessive watering will lead to waterlogged soil, which causes the roots to rot.